Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 - samples/scaleout/distributor
 ---

 Note: This solution should be seen as a temporary solution.
-Support for the distributor is only available in Core version 6 and removed in core version 7 / msmq version 1.
-When all endpoints have been upgraded to version 6 it is adviced to transition to [Sender Side Distribution](/transports/msmq/sender-side-distribution.md) to be prepared for a future migration to core version 7 / msmq version 1.
+Support for the distributor is only available in Core version 6 and has been removed in core version 7 / msmq version 1.
+When all endpoints have been upgraded to version 6 it is advised to transition to [Sender Side Distribution](/transports/msmq/sender-side-distribution.md) in preparation for a future migration to core version 7 / msmq version 1.

 ## Initial state